-CBD Oil & Drug Interactions: A Complete Guide
+CBD Oil & Drug Interactions: What You Need to Know

-The cytochrome P-450 system is found within the liver and is responsible for metabolizing over 60% of pharmaceutical drugs available on the market today.
+There is a family of enzymes called the cytochrome P450 (CYP450) system that is found within the liver.
 Within this system, there are more than 50 enzymes that process and eliminate toxins.

 Many compounds found in hemp oil are also processed by the P-450 system.
 For example, THC induces CYP1A2, reducing the levels of drugs metabolized by this enzyme.
 CBD inhibits CYP3A4 and CYP2D6, increasing the levels of drugs metabolized by these isoenzymes.
 (R)